 More about CC-BY licenses: Open Access publishing and copyright.
 A more extensive overview: Guide to Creative Commons for Scholarly Publications and Educational Resources.

 4. APC Discounts

 All of our deals with publishers include a discount on the APC.
-If there is a right to a discount, this will be processed during publication, and the final amount must show this discount (like a shopping cart).
-If an unexpected final amount remains, it means that something may have gone wrong, and the publisher should be contacted.
+The publisher will apply the right to a discount during the publication process, and the final amount must show this discount (like a shopping cart).
+If an unexpected final amount remains, something may have gone wrong, and you need to contact the publisher.
 Approving a final amount means that the submitting author (you) receives an invoice and must settle it via the research budget.

 Maastricht University has no central budget to declare APC invoices.

-In the unfortunate case that you were unable to publish Open Access through the golden route described in steps 1-3, Green Open Access and You share, we take care [Taverne] offer a fail-safe solution.
+In the unfortunate case that you could not publish Open Access through the golden route described in steps 1-3, Green Open Access and You share, we take care [Taverne] offer a fail-safe solution.